Business Growth Series: A Beginner’s Guide To Offline Advertising For SMEs

 In the early days of getting an SME off the ground it can be easy to forget about advertising altogether.
 The chances are that whatever your business revolves around is something that you feel a degree of passion about, and it’s only natural that you devote all of your time to honing, refining and providing the goods or services which you started the business to focus upon.
 Add to this the day to day firefighting of chasing invoices, updating accounts, dealing with enquires and the million and one other tasks which comprise running an SME and it’s easy to fall into the trap of supposing that a concerted advertising campaign is a luxury which only larger companies can afford.
 It is a trap, however, and one which could prove fatal for your business.
 Even the best and most well run enterprise in the world will run into trouble if not enough people get to hear about it, and that’s why it’s vital, at the earliest possible opportunity, to sit down and draw up a concerted and integrated advertising campaign.
-As the world of digital communication comes to dominate more and more business practices, it’s tempting to ignore offline advertising in favour of the online options available.
+As the world of digital communication comes to dominate more and more business practices, it’s tempting to ignore offline advertising in favor of the online options available.
 We’ll examine those in depth elsewhere, but the truth is that offline advertising channels still have much to offer, particularly for SMEs with a limited budget.

 A Word on Printed Media